janithashri/Janithashri/README.md

 ---
 ## 🏆 Achievements

+### Achievements

-- 🥇 **DSCI Hackathon Cyberforher** – Secured **7th Place** in a nationwide cybersecurity challenge.
+- Dsci Cyberfoher Hackathon – Secured **7th place** in a national-level cybersecurity competition.
-- ☁️ **AWS Premium Support – SEE Intern** – Worked on backend and cloud systems at **Amazon Web Services**.
+- AWS Premium Support – Worked as an **SE Intern**, focused on backend and cloud systems.
-- 👩‍💻 **Codess.Cafe OSS Mentorship** – Selected for a community-driven mentorship focused on open source and growth.
+- Codess.Cafe OSS Mentorship – Selected for an open-source and learning-driven mentorship.
-- 🧠 **Cybersecurity Mentorship – WiCyS & Women for Cyber India** – Deepened cybersecurity knowledge through curated guidance.
+- Women for Cyber India – Participated in a cybersecurity-focused mentorship program.
-- 🔥 **Flipkart Runway – Top 402** – Ranked among the **top 402** in a national-level innovation and coding program.
+- Flipkart Runway – Ranked in the **Top 402** nationally in a tech innovation challenge.
 ---